TwilightZebby/TwiLite/PRIVACY.md

 # TwiLite - Privacy Policy
 Last Updated: 18th June 2025

 Effective: ??
-July 2025 (Date to be confirmed once update is ready for release)
+August 2025 (Date to be confirmed once update is ready for release)

 ---